 Metformin is an insulin sensitizer and is the only oral antihyperglycemic drug approved for patients < 18 years of age.
-Other oral drugs used in adults Oral Antihyperglycemic Drugs General treatment of diabetes for all patients involves lifestyle changes, including diet and exercise.
-Regular monitoring of blood glucose levels is essential to prevent complications of diabetes... read more may benefit some adolescents, but they are more expensive, and there is limited evidence for their use in youth.
+Other oral drugs used in adults Oral Antihyperglycemic Medications General treatment of diabetes mellitus for all patients involves lifestyle changes, including diet and exercise.
+Appropriate monitoring and control of blood glucose levels is essential to prevent... read more may benefit some adolescents, but they are more expensive, and there is limited evidence for their use in youth.
 Metformin should be started at a low dose and taken with food to prevent nausea and abdominal pain.
 A typical starting dose is 500 mg orally once a day for 1 week, which is increased weekly by 500 mg for 3 to 6 weeks until reaching the maximal target dose of 1000 mg 2 times a day.
-The goal of treatment is an HbA1c level of at least < 7%, preferably < 6.5%.
+The goal of treatment is an HbA1c level of at least < 7% (< 53 mmol/mol), preferably < 6.5% (< 48 mmol/mol).
 If this cannot be achieved with metformin alone, basal insulin or liraglutide should be started.
 Unfortunately, about half of adolescents with type 2 diabetes ultimately fail metformin monotherapy and require insulin.
 If patients fail to meet targets using dual therapy with metformin and basal insulin, rapid-acting prandial insulin may also be added.

-Liraglutide, a glucagon-like peptide-1 (GLP-1) receptor agonist, is now approved for use in children > 10 years of age with type 2 diabetes and can help reduce HbA1c levels.
-This injectable noninsulin antihyperglycemic drug enhances glucose-dependent insulin secretion and slows gastric emptying.
+Liraglutide and extended-release exenatide are glucagon-like peptide-1 (GLP-1) receptor agonists approved for use in children > 10 years of age with type 2 diabetes and can help reduce HbA1c levels.
+These injectable noninsulin antihyperglycemic drugs enhance glucose-dependent insulin secretion and slow gastric emptying.
 Liraglutide is started at 0.6 mg subcutaneously once a day and may be increased weekly by 0.6 mg until control is adequate up to 1.8 mg once a day.
-It may also reduce appetite and promote weight loss.
+Extended-release exenatide dose is 2 mg subcutaneously once/week, which may improve patient adherence.
+Both drugs promote weight loss, likely through the effect of delayed gastric emptying and appetite reduction.
 The most common adverse effects of GLP-1 agonists are gastrointestinal, especially nausea and vomiting.
-Liraglutide can be used if metformin is not tolerated or added on if HbA1c target levels are not achieved with metformin alone within 3 months.
-Liraglutide can be used in place of or in combination with insulin as part of intensive treatment of type 2 diabetes.
+Liraglutide and exenatide can be used if metformin is not tolerated or added on if HbA1c target levels are not achieved with metformin alone within 3 months.
+Liraglutide and exenatide can be used in place of or in combination with insulin as part of intensive treatment of type 2 diabetes.

 Monogenic diabetes treatment